 Looking for some new ideas for your fantasy football league?
 The following is a list of fantasy football rules to consider.
-Entertain yourself with the good, the bad, and the ugly (or intriguing) rules.
+Entertain yourself with the good, the bad, and the ugly (or intriguing).

 Without law, there is chaos.
 Rules were made to be broken.
 Know the rules well, so you can break them effectively.